60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 WordPress market share growth has remained consistent for the past eight years, making it the most steadily growing CMS host available.
 WordPress is not only one of the most accessible and easy to use web hosts, but also one of the most reliable.

 Because of its availability, it’s easy to think that WordPress is only used by small blogs and businesses, but it also powers popular websites for big names like Sony and Beyoncé.
-WordPress has an established presence in the market share, and people search for it on Google more than any other CMS hosting platform—a total of 2,940,000 times monthly.
+WordPress has an established presence in the market share, and people search for it on Google more than any other CMS hosting platform—a total of 2,740,000 every month all around the world.

-Of these searches, WordPress has been downloaded over 7,000,000 times by people who want to create their own website—or multiple websites.
+Of these searches, WordPress 6.1 has been downloaded over 69 million times by people who want to create their own website—or multiple websites.
 WordPress also reaches more people than any other CMS or web host, with users creating over 70 million new posts each month.
 That comes down to over 2 million posts per day.

 Growth Comparison